 The benefits of solar energy to the environment through these commercial systems are vast.
 In some cases, smaller systems that use this technology are installed by commercial companies without the assistance of power companies on their campuses.
 However, even these smaller technologies are still built on large scales that require sufficient space.
 Since these set-ups and technologies are so large, they cannot be used in residential neighborhoods or individually by homeowners.

 Photovoltaic (PV) solar cells, which are generally referred to as simply “solar cells” for short are commonly found in residences.
 You can identify homes that have solar power capabilities by locating solar panels on the roofs of these houses.
 These solar panels absorb sunlight on the roof of the home and this sunlight and heat is converted into energy.
 The homeowner then has the energy converted into electricity to help power the home.
 Some homes run on strictly solar power while others may utilize some of this solar power and some regular electricity from a utility company to meet the household’s needs.
-If a home solar power system is not a practical solution for your energy needs, review our comprehensive guide to LIHEAP energy assistance instead.
+If a home solar power system is not a practical solution for your energy needs, review our helpful guide to LIHEAP energy assistance instead.

 What are the benefits of solar energy?

-The benefits of solar panels in homes lower costs of utilities and less energy usage each month.
-The homeowners who choose to go solar are also contributing to a healthier and more stable environment.
+The benefits of solar panels in homes lower costs of utilities and energy usage each month.
+The homeowners who choose to go solar are also contributing to a healthier and more sustainable environment.
 By using solar energy instead of traditional energy from utility companies, these homeowners are reducing the amount of carbon and other harmful pollutants that are emitted into the air.
 These pollutants are harmful to the environment.
 Not only do they pollute the air but they can also contaminate the Earth’s water, which can negatively impact the oceans and the food chain.